14 Important Questions to Ask About Matching Gifts

 Automatic Payroll Deductions

 One of the simplest forms of corporate giving is automatic payroll deductions.
-Through this corporate giving program, employees have a portion of their paycheck donated to a nonprofit on a regular basis.
+Through this corporate giving program, employees have a portion of their paychecks donated to a nonprofit on a regular basis.

 In-Kind Donations